danieljakots/mownitoring/README.md

 # FAQ

+## What are the requirements?

+Python 3.6, requests and yaml.

 ## What is the use case?

 I don't have many machines to monitor nor I want a complex monitoring